Expressing breast milk means gently releasing milk from your breasts, either by hand or with a breast pump.

 Tips for expressing

-If possible, wait until your breast milk supply is established (at around 4 to 6 weeks) before you start to express milk for extra feeds.
-This lets your milk supply adapt to your baby's needs.
-Sometimes expressing before this time can lead to a problem with oversupply.
+If you are breastfeeding a healthy baby, wait until your breast milk supply is established (at around 4 to 6 weeks) before you start to express milk.
+This allows your milk supply to adapt to your baby's needs.

 Find a comfortable place to express